IxI-Enki/Uebung-syp-002b/README.md

       > The project is doable, with further experience, the webspace will grow for sure.

    -  Affordability [ Leistbarkeit ]
-      > I have a lot of time and some random hardware to evem host low-traffic websites myself.
+      > I have a lot of time and some random hardware to even host low-traffic websites myself.

    -  Market/Economic Effect [ Marktsituation ]
-      > There are webspaces for such aplication out there, but non of my own,
+      > There are webspaces for such usecases out there, but non of my own ..
-      > so i rely on others to provide the service.
+      .. so i rely on others to provide the service.

 ---
 </details>